Skip to main content

 Subject

-Section 1.a) of article 35 of the LIS considers as research and development that gives the right to practice this deduction to the following activities:
+Section 1.a) of article 35 of the LIS considers the following activities as research and development which gives the right to practice this deduction:

-• The planned original inquiry that seeks to discover new knowledge and superior understanding in the scientific and technological field, and development to the application of the results of the research or any other type of scientific knowledge for the manufacture of new materials or products or for the design of new processes or production systems, as well as for the substantial technological improvement of pre-existing materials, products, processes or systems.
+• The planned original inquiry that seeks to discover new knowledge and a better understanding in the scientific and technological field, and development to the application of the results of the research or any other type of scientific knowledge for the manufacture of new materials or products or for the design of new production processes or systems, as well as for the substantial technological improvement of pre-existing materials, products, processes or systems.

 • The materialisation of new products or processes in a plan, outline or design, as well as the creation of a first non-marketable prototype and initial demonstration projects or pilot projects, as long as these cannot be converted or used for industrial applications or for their commercial exploitation.

 • The design and creation of a collection of samples in order to launch new products.
-For these purposes, the launch of a new product will be understood as its introduction into the market and as a new product, one whose novelty is essential and not merely formal or accidental.
+For these purposes, the launch of a new product will be understood as its introduction into the market and a new product will be understood as one whose novelty is essential and not merely formal or accidental.

 • The creation, combination and configuration of advanced software, using new theorems and algorithms or operating systems, languages, interfaces and applications aimed at elaborating products, processes or new or substantially improved services.
 Software designed to facilitate access to information society services for people with disabilities fall under this concept when they are carried out not for profit.
 Standard or routine activities related to software maintenance and minor updates are not included.